Orwell Astronomical Society (Ipswich)

 Mike Whybray effected a repair to the illuminator for the declination setting circle and, while doing so, found the periscope mirrors to be misaligned and loose.
 Together with Martin Cook, he renovated and tightened the mirrors and realigned the periscopes [2015b, 2015c, 2015d, 2015e].

 At the International Astronomy Fair in October, Chairman David Murton talked with representatives of AWR Technology about the potential to fit a "push-to" mechanism to the Tomline Refractor.
-(A "push-to" is essentially a digital readout of the celestial coordinates to which the telescope is pointed.)
+(A "push-to" is essentially a digital readout of the celestial coordinates to which the telescope is pointed; it facilitates aligning the telescope on a desired object by nudging it until the reading shows the appropriate coordinates.)
 AWR Technology specialises in fitting "push-to" and "go-to" mechanisms to historic telescopes and has done so at Greenwich and Herstmonceux.
 An initial guesstimate of the cost was £1500-£2000.
 The committee discussed the matter and Martin Cook began further investigations, contacting Alan Buckman at AWR Technology [2015e, 2016a].

 The committee asked Bill Barton to purchase a star diagonal by APM Telescopes for use with the Tomline Refractor [2016b].